Hepatitis A - including symptoms, treatment and prevention

 Hepatitis A is a notifiable condition1

-The infection is spread when traces of faeces (containing hepatitis A virus) contaminate hands, objects, water or food and the virus is then taken in by mouth.
-Hepatitis A virus is extremely durable in the environment.
+The infection is spread when faeces (poo) containing the hepatitis A virus contaminate hands, objects, water or food and the virus enters the mouth.
+Hepatitis A virus can survive in the environment for a long time.

 Most people recover fully and subsequently will have life-long immunity.
 Death from hepatitis A is rare.

 Image Courtesy Public Health Image Library (PHIL), Department of Health and Human Services, Centers for Disease Control and Prevention (CDC-USA) CDC,Dr. Thomas F. Sellers / Emory University